pnsn/station_metrics/README.md

 If running eew_stationreport these are also needed:
 >> conda install -c anaconda jinja2
 >> pip install weasyprint

+If running calculate_metrics and writing to a postgreSQL database these are also needed:
+>> pip install psycopg2
+>> pip install pgcopy
 ```

 # Files